a1romero/penney_game/README.md

 ## How it works

+The two required functions are `play_n_games` and `return_heatmap`. `play_n_games` appends the specified number of games to the proper data folder. `create_heatmap` returns heatmaps for variations 1 and 2, and saves them as .html files in the figures folder.

 The run_simulation() function plays a specified number of games and automatically runs two variations: winning by number of cards (variation 1) and winning by number of tricks (variation 2).
 The function also allows the user to set a random seed for reproducibility.